ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 We have created a version of [Redshift](https://github.com/jonls/redshift/) that uses Elektra for configuration management!

 We removed and refactored Redshift's code for loading configuration files, parsing CLI options and validating configuration to use Elektra.
-Redshift with Elektra has nearly 700 fewer lines of code (-17%) and is a great example of what Elektra is all about: More applications with less code for configuration management!
+Redshift with Elektra has about 700 fewer lines of code (-16%) and is a great example of what Elektra is all about: More applications with less code for configuration management!

 To test it, take a look at our PR [Refactor to use Elektra ](https://github.com/jonls/redshift/pull/837) and follow the instructions provided in [CONTRIBUTING.md](https://github.com/qwepoizt/redshift/blob/improve-config/elektrify/CONTRIBUTING.md).